Military career of Ferdinand Marcos: Battle of Bataan

 Records show that Ferdinand Marcos was assigned to the G-2 (Intelligence) of Gen. Mateo Capinpin's 21st Infantry Division in Bataan.
 Being assigned to the HQ Company, the claim for his accounts in single-handedly stopping the advance of the Japanese on April 2 is under question.
 Records and reports made during the battle on April 2 have no mention of 3Lt.
 Marcos holding back the Japanese assault.
 No record also exist of 3Lt.
 Marcos being given command of a front line units, and this was also corroborated by officers of the 21st Division.

-Marcos' direct commanding officer in G-2 of the 21st Division, Maj.
-Romulo Manriquez, denied any knowledge of Marcos' exploits.
+Marcos's direct commanding officer in G-2 of the 21st Division, Maj.
+Romulo Manriquez, denied any knowledge of Marcos's exploits.
 Controversially, in 1982, Marcos would gift Manriquez gold-plated his and hers Cartier watch.

 While Marcos appears at the end of the war wearing a DSC and two Silver Stars, his name does not appear in the two lists of 120 American and Filipinos who were awarded the DSCs as radioed by Gen. Jonathan Wainwright to Washington before his surrender.
 Marcos also does not appear in "List of Recipients of Awards and Decorations Issued Between Dec.
 7, 1941 through June 30, 1945" as compiled by the staff of Gen. Douglas MacArthur in Tokyo.

 Louis Morton who authored the official Army Records "Fall of the Philippines" also relied on the publication of "A Brief History of the 21st Division," which forms the account of Gen. Mateo M. Capinpin's command.
 Marcos was mentioned in the dispatches, and tells of one incident where Marcos was instructed to bring a wounded officer to the rear.
 The 21st Infantry Division's historical account also list officers and enlisted men who received awards, but there was no mention of Marcos receiving the DSC and Silver Stars.
 It was also noted that the 21st Infantry Division, despite their critical role in the Guagua-Porac Line and in Bataan did not receive sufficient recognition for their deeds.

 Bataan Death March and release from Japanese prison

 Marcos was allegedly one of the 78,000 Filipino and American troops who surrendered at Bataan on April 9, 1942, four months after the Japanese initiated their invasion of the Philippines.
 He survived the Bataan Death March that followed the surrender.

-According to Marcos' account, he was freed from the Japanese POW camp on Aug.
-4, 1942.
+According to Marcos's account, he was freed from the Japanese POW camp on August 4, 1942.

 This later became controversial when the Japanese government confirmed that Philippine prisoners released at the time were either those who had "severe health problems", or those "whose families have cooperated with the Japanese military authorities."
-Lists of ailing prisoners released by the Manila press in the summer of 1942 did not include Ferdinand Marcos' name did not appear on any of those lists, and journalists later discovered documents stating that Ferdinand's father Mariano Marcos had been a propagandist working for the Japanese during the war, and had been "executed by anti-Japanese guerrillas" in 1945.
+Lists of ailing prisoners released by the Manila press in the summer of 1942 did not include Ferdinand Marcos's name, and journalists later discovered documents stating that Ferdinand's father Mariano Marcos had been a propagandist working for the Japanese during the war, and had been "executed by anti-Japanese guerrillas" in 1945.